geosolutions-it/MapStore2/docs/developer-guide/code-conventions.md

 ## Prefer plugin configuration over `initialState`

 In order to create self contained plugins that can be reused you should prefer to configure the plugins using `cfg`.
 Using `initialState` should be considered deprecated.
-When the configuration is needed at an higher level, you should properly initialize the state of the plugin on your own triggering an action on mount/unmont. (`cfg` are passed to the plugin as react props).
+When the configuration is needed at an higher level (e.g. application state, for epics or to share this information), you should properly initialize the state of the plugin on your own triggering an action on mount/unmont. (`cfg` are passed to the plugin as react props).

 ## Use custom axios version for async requests